Skip to content

 #Why does my TCL TV screen flicker intermittently?

 Intermittent flickering almost always points to a loose HDMI or power cable connection.
-Check every cable on both ends and try a different HDMI port.
-If the flicker only happens at certain brightness levels, it’s likely a PWM backlight issue that you can reduce by lowering the backlight setting.
+Check every cable on both ends, unplug and firmly reseat each one, then try a different HDMI port.
+If the flicker only happens at certain brightness levels, it’s likely a PWM backlight issue you can reduce by lowering the backlight setting by 20-30% and switching out of Vivid picture mode.
+That combination clears PWM-related flicker without any hardware work.

 #What if my TCL TV flickers only on certain channels or inputs?

-That usually indicates a signal issue with that specific source rather than a TV hardware problem.
-Verify the cable or antenna connection for that input first.
-If it only happens on one HDMI port, try a different port.
-For cable or antenna channels, contact your provider to check signal strength.
+That indicates a signal issue with that specific source, not a TV hardware problem.
+Verify the cable or antenna connection for that input and try a different HDMI port.

 #Can a firmware update cause TCL TV flickering?

 Yes, buggy firmware updates have caused display flickering on multiple TCL models.
-If flickering started right after an update, perform a factory reset to clear any corrupted settings.
-TCL typically releases a follow-up patch within a few weeks when a firmware update introduces display bugs.
+If flickering started right after an update, perform a factory reset to clear corrupted settings.
+TCL typically releases a corrective patch within a few weeks when a firmware update introduces display bugs, so checking for a newer firmware version first is also worth trying before the full factory reset.

 #Why does my TCL TV flicker when first turned on but stop after warming up?